javiermms/environment_app/notes.md

 - days need to be associated with graph
 - hook up form to the data base for users to search (faith)
 - make emissions indicators fully functional
+- write out an ERD (paper or whiteboard)

 // app.js